devmount/third-stats/README.md

   - Sum of received and sent emails per daytime and per weekday
   - Temporal distribution of received and sent emails per weekday per hour
   - Leaderboards of most contacted email addresses
+  - Distribution of emails per folder
-- Show stats for a specific folder or period of time
+- Filter stats for a specific folder, period of time or contact
+- Comparison view for accounts with custom account colors
-- Activate all accounts that should be included (add-on option)
+- Deactivate accounts you don't want to include (add-on option)
 - Use a dark or a light theme (add-on option)
 - Use a caching system to store already processed data (add-on option)
+- Responsive stats page to adapt to different viewport sizes
 - Language support for Catalan, Chinese, Czech, English, French, Galician, German, Hindi, Hungarian, Italian, Japanese, Polish, Portuguese, Russian, Spanish, Swedish, Thai and Turkish

 Here is how ThirdStats looks like on the Thunderbird default dark theme and light theme on Windows: